-The 2012 CFP Board Registered Program Conference will feature a research poster session for graduate students (both master's and doctoral) to share their unpublished research and studies exploring one or more areas related to the personal financial planning profession.
-The research poster session will be held during the Welcome Reception at 5:00 p.m. on Thursday, August 9, with the participating students available to discuss their research and studies.
+The 2011 CFP Board Registered Program Conference featured a research poster session for graduate students (both master’s and doctoral) to share their unpublished research and studies exploring one or more areas related to the personal financial planning profession.
+The research poster session took place during the Welcome Reception at 6:00 p.m. on Thursday, August 11, with the participating students available to discuss their research and studies.

 Research Poster Titles:

 The Effects of Information from a Financial Advisor on the Financial Behavior of Low-Income Employees

 Crystal R. Hudson and Dr. Lance Palmer, CFP®

 Over the last few decades, American corporations have transitioned from a primarily defined benefit environment to a defined contribution environment and this transition has shifted the responsibility for retirement planning from the employer to the employee.
 Unfortunately, low-income employees may have been at the greatest risk of being unprepared for this transition and therefore not adequately prepared for retirement.
 Aside from saving for retirement, low-income employees also lack financial knowledge and financial skills that are needed to make good financial decisions, establish good credit, and achieve long-term goals.
 Thus the combination of low incomes and poor financial behaviors warrant a focus on low-income employees in this study.
 Of great interest are the following research questions: Is the financial behavior of low-income employees significantly worse than in other segments of the workforce?
 Would information from a financial advisor impact the financial behaviors of low-income employees?